befovy/flutter_volume/README.md

 # flutter_volume

-A new flutter plugin project.
+A flutter plugin for volume control and monitoring, support iOS and Android

 ## Getting Started